 Spreading over an extensive area of 6,500 square meters, Al Fateh Grand Mosque is the largest place of worship in Bahrain and one of the largest mosques in the world.
 It can accommodate up to 7,000 worshipers at a time.

 The massive dome on top of the mosque is constructed entirely of fiberglass.
 It is the largest fiberglass dome in the world.
-The floors are made of Italian marble and the grand chandelier is from Austria.
-The calligraphy writings throughout the mosque are written in a very old font called bahrain.
+The floors are made of Italian marble and the grand chandelier was brought from Austria.
+The calligraphy writings throughout the mosque are written in a very ancient font called bahrain.

 In 2006, a library was added to the mosque, The library of Ahmed Al-Fateh Islamic Center features around 7,000 books, some of them are 100 years old, and some even older than that.

-One of the most popular tourist attractions in Bahrain due to its wonderful Islamic architecture, you can visit the mosque any day except Friday when it is open only for worshipers.
+One of the most popular tourist attractions in Bahrain due to its wonderful Islamic architecture, Al Fateh Grand Mosque is open for visitors.
+You can visit the mosque any day except Friday when it is open only for worshipers.
 Tours of the mosque and the library are available in many languages.

-One of the known facts about the mosque as well is that the two minarets were not built at the same time, but two centuries apart.
+One of the known facts about the mosque as well is that the two minarets were not built at the same time, they were built two centuries apart.

-The mosque has recently been partially restored, taking into consideration the original building material and style.
+The mosque has recently been partially restored, taking into consideration the original building materials and the original architectural style.

-Khamis mosque is one of the landmarks of Bahrain; the mosque has gone through several rebuilds and restorations through the centuries that it now tells a beautiful historical story in stone.
+Khamis mosque is one of the most renowned landmarks of Bahrain; the mosque has gone through several rebuilds and restorations through the centuries that it now tells a beautiful historical story in stone.